 - Amniocentesis is a procedure used to take a sample of amniotic fluid from the womb.
 The fluid contains cells that can be tested for birth defects and other problems.

 - Delivery may be recommended if your baby is close to being full term.

 - An amnioinfusion is a procedure to inject fluid into the womb.
 The fluid may help take pressure off the umbilical cord.
 During labor, your healthcare provider puts a catheter (thin tube) through your cervix.
 Fluid is put through the catheter and into the womb.

 Your baby's lungs may not develop correctly.
-He may be born smaller than expected.
+He or she may be born smaller than expected.
 The umbilical cord may be pinched.
-This may prevent oxygen from getting to his brain and can cause brain damage.
-Your baby may breathe in meconium (his first bowel movement) during delivery.
+This may prevent oxygen from getting to his or her brain and can cause brain damage.
+Your baby may breathe in meconium (his or her first bowel movement) during delivery.
 This can be life-threatening.
 Meconium may stain the amniotic fluid.
-He may be born with clubfoot, or the bridge of his nose may be flattened.
+He or she may be born with clubfoot, or the bridge of his or her nose may be flattened.
 You may need to have a cesarean section (C-section).
 You may have a miscarriage or stillbirth.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Oligohydramnios (Inpatient Care)